ldsands/UsefulCodeSnippets/OtherSoftware/WindowsProgramInstructions/Winget.md

-winget install --id=9P7KNL5RWT25 -e #Sysinternals Suite winget install --id=Bitwarden.Bitwarden -e # probably will be better than Enpass but I haven't take the time to migrate winget install --id=PrestonN.FreeTube  -e # for watching YouTube on Windows
+winget install --id=9P7KNL5RWT25 -e #Sysinternals Suite winget install --id=Bitwarden.Bitwarden -e # probably will be better than Enpass but I haven't take the time to migrate winget install --id=PrestonN.FreeTube  -e # for watching YouTube on Windows winget install --id=Zidoro.Pomatez  -e # A Pomodoro timer that is cross platform winget install --id=RandomEngy.VidCoder  -e # for converting video files (to save space) uses handbreak on the backend (can also keep media creating date so that it works with programs like google photos)

 # old programs that I don't use anymore
 winget install --id=DuongDieuPhap.ImageGlass -e # image viewer (doesn't seem to update via winget as easily as qView)